luke-h1/talks/expo-router/pages/react-navigation-pt9.md

 </div>

 <!--
 The app is done but at what cost?
 We've just created a lot of boilerplate to just get our navigation working.
 Anytime we want to add new screens, we need to add to this boilerplate.
 This makes upgrading a lot of work, as you might have to rewrite some of the helpers or types to work with the latest version of react navigation.
 Deep linking, requires manual configuration and handling, meaning you'll need to test it very well.
 Web support is quite tricky.
-React navigation mainly supports CSR, so if you want SSR or SSG capabilities, it's up to you to build your own server to handle that.
-And that's where expo router comes in.
+SSR and SSG capabilities are up to us and aren't include
 -->